Christie is on a mission to take down ‘scared’ Trump – starting with the debate

-Chris Christie is on a mission to take down ‘scared’ Donald Trump – starting with first debate
+Chris Christie is on a mission against his old friend Trump – starting with the first GOP debate

 The former governor believes he is the only Republican who can stand up to Trump and weather the heat, John Bowden writes